Frequently Asked Questions

 Members of the committee have to be delegated by the Hungarian Parliament, the Hungarian StandingConference, the ministries of Hungary, the Hungarian Academy of Sciences, the Hungarian Academy of Arts, the chairman of the National Office for Intellectual Property.
 The chairman of the committee is the minister in charge of agriculture.

 The Hungarikum Committee’s work is supported by professional, departmental committees.

 The departmental committees have a consultative, advisory and decision-supporting role.
 They can prejudge and suggest a recommended value to be submitted to the Collection of Hungarikums or the Collection of Hungarian Values by the Hungarikum Committee, and have the right to bring the petitioner’s attention to supplement or change the recommendation’s content.

 Hungarikum is a collective term indicating a value worthy of distinction and highlighting within a unified system of qualification, classification, and registry and which represents the high performance of Hungarian people thanks to its typically Hungarian attribute, uniqueness, specialty and quality.

 According to the National Value Pyramid’s bottom-up building system, anyone is allowed to make a suggestion for a value to the basic collections by filling out the proper standard form.
 After the admission, the now so-called national value can be suggested further to the Collection of Hungarian Values and the Hungarikum Committee decides whether the national value might be accepted or not.
 If something becomes an outstanding national value, then the petitioner has the possibility to submit it to the Collection of Hungarikums and if the Hungarikum Committee agrees the value can be named as Hungarikum.

-Only values that can be found in the Collection of Hungarian Values can become Hungarikums.
+Only values that can be found in the Hungarian Repository of Values can become Hungarikums.